-MKTG 375 CONSUMER AND BUYER BEHAVIOR (3) Prerequisite: MKTG 209.
+MKTG 375W CONSUMER AND BUYER BEHAVIOR [Writing Enriched] (3) Prerequisites: ENGL 111W-112W or ENGL 223W, MKTG 209.
 This course is an interdisciplinary approach to the analysis and application of psychological, social, and cultural influences on the behavior of consumers and organizational buyers.
 The interrelationships of marketing actions and buyer behavior are analyzed with the goal of making effective marketing decisions.